 Lana Parent, B.A., M.A.

 Executive Director, R&D Operations

 Lana brings over 20 years of drug development experience to lead our R & D operations.
 In her outstanding career she has brought no less than three anti-cancer drugs to successful commercialization: Halaven® (an active drug to fight breast cancer), Velcade® (a first-in-class proteosome blocking agent for the treatment of Multiple Myeloma), and finally, Kymriah® the ground-breaking, first-in-class, CAR-T therapy for the treatment of pediatric Acute Lymphoblastic Leukemia and Non-Hodgkin’s Lymphoma.
 Throughout her career she has acquired a vast knowledge of laboratory science, has a keen attention to details, and an unwavering resolve.

 Lana has a B.A. from the College of Our Lady of the Elms, Massachusetts and a M.A. from The University of Massachusetts (Amherst)

 Sr. Director, Marketing

 Cheryl is a creative professional with over 20 years’ experience in all aspects of strategic marketing, advertising, public relations, event planning, and management.
 She also has 8+ years of biomanufacturing experience.
-Prior to joining iVexSol, she worked at a number of CDMOs, the most recent of which being responsible for creating all the physical and digital marketing collateral and supporting the sales team to generate leads.
+Prior to joining iVexSol, she held positions at Cytovance Biologics, Inc., Mabplex USA and JOINN Biologics where she was responsible for creating all physical, digital marketing collateral, strategic supporting the sales team to generate leads and revenue.